Lawrence, Jacob, b. 1917 d. 2000

 - Oral history interviews with Jacob Lawrence, 1982 July 20-Aug.
 4

-- Image Gallery items from other collections related to Lawrence, Jacob
+- Image and Media Gallery items from other collections related to Lawrence, Jacob

 Related MaterialsAdditional scattered materials loaned by Jacob Lawrence in 1966 were microfilmed by the Archives of American Art on reel D286.

 Jacob Lawrence papers are also located at Syracuse University Library, Special Collections Department were loaned to the Archives of American Art in 1993 for microfilming on reels 4571-4573.